Why Are Organic Clothes Better for Your Baby?

 Awareness about organic food has been growing among parents in recent years.
 However, the message about the impact of chemically-treated baby clothes didn’t spread as fast despite the potential long-term health consequences on infants.
 In recent years, scientists found widespread use of potentially harmful chemicals in children's clothing.

-The baby and children's clothes we find in retail stores or online are usually made of cotton, polyester (and other synthetic fibers), or a combination of the two.
+The baby and children's clothes we find in retail stores or online are usually made of non-organic cotton, polyester (and other synthetic fibers), or a combination of the two.
 Here's why it is a problem:

 Conventional, non-organic cotton is often considered the “world’s dirtiest crop” as it uses about 16% of the world’s insecticides and 7% of pesticides.